defnull/multipart/README.rst

 * Fast memory mapped files (io.BytesIO) for small uploads.
 * Temporary files on disk for big uploads.
 * Memory and disk resource limits to prevent DOS attacks.
+* Support for base64 and quoted-printable transfer encoding.
 * 100% test coverage.

 Compared to cgi.FieldStorage()